The Abyss Gazes Back: a Fëanor character analysis

 Fëanor is, in this sense, not Melkor Writ Small (Melkor does not create, he destroys, twists, and taints), but rather Eru Writ Small – a sub-creator who adds his own invention to the glory of Arda.
 The Spirit of Fire and his works are thus a small embodiment of the great Flame Imperishable, a sub-creation that catches and reflects the light of the primary Creation.
 The silmarils are a literal example of this, since they preserve the light of the Two Trees, and as such are consciously derivative.
 This takes on extra relevance when the originals (the Trees) are destroyed.

-Through Fëanor’s actions in this episode, we then see further exploration of the theme of sub-creation – the idea that some spectacular acts of sub-creation can only be achieved once (Fëanor tells the Valar that the silmarils are to him as the Trees were to them, something never to be repeated), and the idea that a creator may become excessively attached to their creation.
+Through Fëanor’s actions in this episode, we then see further exploration of the theme of sub-creation – the idea that some spectacular acts of sub-creation can only be achieved once.
+Fëanor tells the Valar that the silmarils are to him as the Trees were to them, something never to be repeated.
+Moreover, there is the idea that a creator may become excessively attached to their creation.
 This, of course, proves to be Fëanor’s downfall.

 As an interesting note, Fëanor’s creation of inanimate objects is matched by his creation of animate ones.
 His seven children represent the largest family known to the Eldar – and I think it interesting that his wife, Nerdanel, is not notable for her beauty, but rather her own skill as a creator (she comes from a family of smiths, and has a hobby of sculpting statues).
 Fëanor’s driving concern in finding a partner is thus shared interest, not shallow appearance; Nerdanel shares his passion for creativity, and bringing things into being.
 “Seldom were the hands and mind of Fëanor at rest” – with seven sons, I suspect that applied to another part of his anatomy too, at least until the pair became estranged.